cdobey/legitify/docs/functional-spec/Functional-Spec.md

 ## User Management

-**Description:** System should allow role based access of platform mechanics for individuals, organisations, and verifiers.
+**Description:** System should allow role based access of platform mechanics for holders, organisations, and verifiers.

 **Criticality:** Medium